Last Updated on by

 The feature of Wi-Fi assist was enabled, by default, for Apple iPhone users once they upgraded to iOS 9.
 Consequently, the users began incurring huge and unexpected spike in their mobile data bills.
 To disable the feature, the users had to go through their settings (Mobile data> Wi-Fi assist) something users did not discover until receiving that first fat cellphone bill.

 The overall amount in the controversy exceeds $5 million, says the complaint.
 The lawsuit also alleges that Apple did not clarify the working of the feature properly until after initial complaints.
-It was much later that Apple updated its website to explain that users may use more mobile data when Wi-Fi assist feature is turned on but that this should only be a small percentage more than previous usage.
+It was much later that Apple updated its website to explain that users may use more mobile data when Wi-Fi assist feature is turned on but that this should only be a small percentage more than the previous usage.

 The lawsuit asserts that this is not enough.
 According to the complainants, the update came late and still tones down the possible consumption a user could bill.
-An average user uses iPhone for streaming videos and music and for running other applications, which consume considerable amount of data.
+An average user uses iPhone for streaming videos and music and for running other applications, which consume a considerable amount of data.

 The suit states, “Defendant’s above corrective action, however, still downplays the possible data overcharges a user could incur.
 Reasonable and average consumers use their iPhones for streaming of music, videos, and running various applications — all of which can use significant data.
 Defendant’s corrective statement does not disclose any basis for its conclusion that an average consumer would not see much increase in cellular usage.”

 The suit was filed individually for the Phillips and on behalf of other users who had to pay alarmingly high bills.
 The complaint says that there is “no warning or disclosure when the phone switches from Wi-Fi to cellular data.”Though the lawsuit does not disclose the exact damages the plaintiffs incurred, but it does allege that plaintiffs and other Apple iPhone users were deceived about Wi-Fi Assist’s mobile data usage.
-In the $5 million lawsuit, the plaintiffs have accused Apple of violating California’s Unfair Competition Law, the state’s law to prevent false advertising and negligent misinterpretation.
+In the $5 million lawsuits, the plaintiffs have accused Apple of violating California’s Unfair Competition Law, the state’s law to prevent false advertising and negligent misinterpretation.

-The feature had received mixed response from users since its debut along with iOS 9 in mid-September.
+The feature had received a mixed response from users since its debut along with iOS 9 in mid-September.
 Several reports and blogs called it a double-edged sword referring to its pros and cons.
 Some iPhone users reported about the new feature on social media while some iPhone users questioned on Apple’s support forum to confirm if the reports were accurate.

-Although there is no guarantee that the lawsuit will be successful but if it does, it would bear huge financial liability for Apple Inc. But, even Apple’s competitors would not want the company to lose owing to similar feature in their phones.
+Although there is no guarantee that the lawsuit will be successful but if it does, it would bear huge financial liability for Apple Inc. But, even Apple’s competitors would not want the company to lose owing to a similar feature in their phones.
 If Apple is penalized for paving to incur huge bills for iPhone users, other smartphone manufacturers are likely to receive legal notices soon as well.

-To disable the feature, users can open the settings app, go to cellular and then toggle the feature off.
-Users can also opt for changing individual app settings and disable mobile data for apps, which consume significant amount of data.
+To disable the feature, users can open the Settings app, go to cellular and then toggle the feature off.
+Users can also opt for changing individual app settings and disable mobile data for apps, which consume a significant amount of data.
 This can completely solve the problem by identifying Wi-Fi dead zones in the house and then troubleshooting to experience glitch-free internet surfing on Apple iPhones and other devices.